International

 Figure 5

 Near-edge X-ray absorption spectra from the nitrogen K edge of an isolated azobenzene molecule (top), a diluted SAM (d-SAM, middle) and a packed SAM (p-SAM, bottom).
 The excitations labelled A′, B′ and C′ in the BSE spectra (solid lines) can be traced back to peaks A, B and C, respectively, in the IPA spectra (shaded areas).
-Theoretical results are taken from Cocchi & Draxl (2015[link]) and experimental data from Moldt et al. (2015[link]).
+Theoretical results are taken from Cocchi & Draxl (2015link to reference) and experimental data from Moldt et al. (2015link to reference).

 4.6.
 Spin-orbit coupling in TiO2

 Rutile, TiO2, is a prototypical system for studying core-level excitations from the L2,3 edge of the metal ion.
 To capture multiplet effects, which are responsible for mixing the single-particle transitions from the 2p1/2 and 2p3/2 core states, a fully relativistic treatment together with the explicit electron–hole interaction is essential.
-Owing to the rather small spin–orbit splitting of the order of a few eV, the spectra arising from the L2 and L3 edges cannot be treated separately, as also indicated by Laskowski & Blaha (2010[link]).
-We find the screened Coulomb attraction as well as the repulsive exchange interaction between the excited electron and the core hole to be crucial in order to reproduce the correct spectral features shown in Fig. 6[link] (Vorwerk, 2016[link]).
+Owing to the rather small spin–orbit splitting of the order of a few eV, the spectra arising from the L2 and L3 edges cannot be treated separately, as also indicated by Laskowski & Blaha (2010link to reference).
+We find the screened Coulomb attraction as well as the repulsive exchange interaction between the excited electron and the core hole to be crucial in order to reproduce the correct spectral features shown in Fig. 6link to figure (Vorwerk, 2016link to reference).

 [Figure 6]